Irish Christmas traditions range from weird to wonderful.

 If you’re looking for weird yet wonderful Irish Christmas traditions, look no further than the Wren Boys tradition, which some say is tied to Irish mythology.

-The tradition of the Wren Boys takes place on December 26th, otherwise known as ‘St. Stephen’s Day’ (Boxing Day in the UK), and involves the hunting of a fake wren and popping it on top of a pole.
+The tradition of the Wren Boys takes place on December 26th, otherwise known as ‘St. Stephen’s Day’ (Boxing Day in the UK), and involves the capture of a fake wren and popping it on top of a pole.

 The ‘Wren Boys’, dressed in straw suits and wearing masks then walk through the local town or village playing music.